Skip to Content

 Introduction

-Embark on setting up your own Avail-Optimism chain.
+Embark on setting up your own OP stack chain in alt-da mode using Avail as Data Availabilty layer .
 This guide targets Ethereum’s Sepolia testnet and Avail Turing testnet.
 For a detailed understanding, review the Optimism Documentation.

 Prerequisites